Introduction to Python Operators

 3. Membership Operators

 Refers to the operators used in the validation of membership of operand test in a sequence, such as strings, lists, or tuples.
-There are two types of membership operators in python
+There are two types of membership operators in Python.

-in | if (a in x): | Evaluates to true if it finds a variable in the specified sequence and false otherwise. |
+in | if (a in x): | This statement is considered true if it locates a variable in the designated sequence and false if it does not. |

-not in | If ( b not in x ): | Evaluates to true if it does not finds a variable in the specified sequence and false otherwise. |
+not in | If ( b not in x ): | This statement will be true if it fails to locate a variable in the designated sequence and false if it does locate it. |

 4. Identity Operators